History of Parachuting and CSPA

 Jason Moledzki established a new world record with a canopy piloting speed of 2.72 seconds on a 70 meter course in Vienna, Austria.

 New world record was established for the largest freefall formation of 400 parachutists in Udonthani (Thailand).
-Richard Bission, Liam Brennan, Rob Laidlaw, Giles Leboeuf, Michel Lemay, Daniel Paquette, Mario Prévost, Brian Wnuk and Robert Wright were part of the record.
+Richard Bission, Liam Brennan, Rob Laidlaw, Giles Leboeuf, Michel Lemay, Daniel Paquette, Mario Prévost, Brian Wnuk and Bob Wright were part of the record.

 Jason Moledzki established a new world record with a canopy piloting distance of 150.72 m in Longmont, CO (USA).